The 10 Best Air Jordan 1s of All-Time

 4. OFF-WHITE X Air Jordan 1 High OG

 There’s not anything to say about the OFF-WHITE x Air Jordan 1 that hasn’t already been said.
-So we’ll keep it simple: Its audacious design took on one of the most iconic Jordan 1 colorways of all-time, and the market sucked it up.
+So we’ll keep it simple: Its audacious design daringly took on one of the most iconic and loved Jordan 1 colorways of all time, leaving it open to heightened scrutiny — and the market sucked it up.
 And its timing was impeccable.
 It came right at the moment where Jordan Brand’s sales were in decline, overtaken by adidas the year prior.
 People were sick of wearing the same old retros, sick of the same sneaker releasing time and time again.
 Jordan Brand needed something big, something new; something revolutionary.
 And this, as Chief says, was it.

 This was the first time Mike and co. gave up full control of their silhouette for a collaboration — that move was iconic in itself.